 Even if you are in a distraction-free area, it can still be very challenging to maintain your focus, especially if you are reading a long and dense reading assignment.
 When you find your attention wandering, take a break, and give yourself time to reset its focus.

 One study technique that applies these regular short breaks is the Pomodoro technique.
 It takes long study sessions and divides them into 25-minute study sessions.
 By doing so, time is no longer an abstract concept but a concrete one where you need to maintain your focus in short bursts.
 This allows you to be hyperfocused on the thing you are doing for that session instead of getting overwhelmed by the enormity of your assignment or project.
+It will better prepare you for dealing with abstract in research, a necessary requisite of life in the academe.

 If there are important points you want to remember from the text you are reading, try reading them out loud.
 One study explored the impact of reading aloud on memory.
 Results for both young learners and adults showed that people consistently remember words if they read them out loud rather than silently.
 Among 10-year-old students in Australia, those who read aloud remembered 87% of the words they have read compared to 70% for those who read silently.
 Among senior participants aged 67 to 88, those who read aloud remembered 27% of the words they have read, while those who read silently recalled only 10% of the words (MacLeod and Bodner, 2016).